-Our work provides a novel parameter-sharing way for scaling model depth, which can be generally applied to various Transformer based models.
-We conduct extensive experiments to evaluate the performance of the proposed MPOBERT model on the GLUE benchmark in comparison to PLMs with varied model sizes (tiny, small and large).
+Our work provides a novel parameter-sharing way for scaling model depth, which can be generally applied to various Transformer-based models (Zhao et al., 2023).
+We conduct extensive experiments to evaluate the performance of the proposed model on the GLUE benchmark in comparison to PLMs with varied model sizes (tiny, small and large).
 Experiments results have demonstrated the effectiveness of the proposed model in reducing the model size and achieving competitive performance.
-With fewer parameters than $BERT{BASE}$, we scale the model depth by a factor of 4x and achieve 0.1 points higher than $BERT{LARGE}$ for GLUE score.
+With fewer parameters than BERTBASE, we scale the model depth by a factor of 4x and achieve 0.1 points higher than BERTLARGE for GLUE score.